jimm/vcv-jimm/README.md

 The voltage input at the left offsets the root pitch for each step.

+## Chorderator

+A sequencer that generates notes in a chord, spread over a number of octaves.
+Chords are built by specifying inclusion of notes in the scale: major/minor third, 7th or major 7th, etc.

+There are two clocks: one for stepping between chords and one for the notes in each chord.

+As with the Arpeggiator, each chord's root can be offset by an input voltage.

 # Contributing

 I welcome Issues and Pull Requests to this repository if you have